How to cook rice

 Learn how to cook basmati rice and get perfect, fluffy results with the help of our tips and easy video guide.
 All you need is a saucepan with a lid, a colander and a fork

 Watch our video for how to cook rice in a pot on the hob to achieve a perfectly fluffy texture.
 This method works best for long-grained basmati rice, but can also be applied for brown rice and short-grain rice with a few tweaks.

-Rice is cooked in millions of households every day; it is one of the world's staple foods yet it's a dish that some people think they're incapable of cooking correctly.
+Rice is cooked in millions of households every day and it's one of the world's staple foods, but it's a dish that some people think they're incapable of cooking correctly.
 Cooking rice is easy, provided you follow a few simple rules and choose the right method for your type of rice.
 Do this and we guarantee that you’ll never make a clumpy, sticky or glutinous mess again.

 There are only two rules: firstly, measuring rice by volume makes it easier to judge how much water to add.
 Secondly, NEVER stir rice as it cooks or it will break up and turn sticky.
 In some recipes a knob or butter or spoonful of oil is often added at the start to help separate the grains before they cook.

 Types of rice and how to cook them

 Long-grain rice like basmati needs to be rinsed before cooking to get rid of any excess starch and then boiled or cooked by the absorption method.
 Brown rice needs more water than white rice to cook and takes longer.
 Soaking it in cold water for at least 30 minutes and up to several hours will help cut the cooking time.
 To use the method below, add 1¼ times the amount of water.
 See our guide for more details on how to cook brown rice.

 Short-grain rice for risotto, paella and rice pudding need the excess starch to make the final dish creamy, so don’t rinse it.
 For these dishes, the rice is cooked along with the other ingredients.